Are you fed up with how much it costs to grocery shop? I know I used to be, until I learned how to save money on groceries.

 Don’t be afraid to shop at discount stores like the dollar store, Aldi, and Save-a-Lot.
-Their supply is generally limited, but their low prices make it work the trip.
-We especially stock up on olive oil and Stevia from Aldi, as they have the best prices around!
+Their supply is generally limited, but their low prices make it worth the trip.
+We especially stock up on olive oil from Aldi, as they have the best prices around.
 You can also price match their ads at Walmart.
 However, be careful when you go into discount stores.
 Remember to stay sharp and to know a good deal when you see one (see #3).
 For instance, paying $1 for a pack of gum at the dollar store is not as good of a deal as paying $2.00 for three packs of gum at the grocery store.

 24. Shop at drug stores for special buys:

 I recently discovered that shopping at Walgreens and CVS is sometimes beneficial.
 Most of their items are wildly overpriced.
 However, their weekly deals are great!
-Last week we bought a dozen eggs for $1 at Walgreens!
+Last week we bought a dozen eggs for $1 at Walgreens.

 25. Become a member: